madhuravani7/madhuravani7/README.md

 # 💫 Hi there, I am Madhu!
 👋 Hello!
-I'm a passionate coding and analytics enthusiast.<br>💻 Love building projects that solve real-world problems and provide valuable insights through data analytics.<br>🎨 Keen about details and love designing.<br>✍️ Draws digitally and on paper in my free time.<br>🎓 Bachelor's degree in Information and Technology with distinction from Federation University (Grade: 6.56/7).<br>💻 I Leetcode sometimes ✌️
+I'm a passionate coding and analytics enthusiast.<br>💻 Love building projects that solve real-world problems and provide valuable insights through data analytics.<br>🎨 I design and draw<br>✍️ Draws digitally and on paper in my free time.<br>🎓 Bachelor's degree in Information and Technology with distinction from Federation University (Grade: 6.56/7).<br>💻 I Leetcode sometimes ✌️

 # 💻 Tech Stack